 Cost: Free

-If you can’t make it out to Bonaventure, try checking out Colonial Park Cemetery instead.
+If you can’t make it out to Bonaventure, try visiting Colonial Park Cemetery instead.

-It’s located right in the heart of the Historic District, and it has quite an interesting history.
+It’s located right in the heart of the Historic District, and it has a rather interesting history.

-Colonial Park is the oldest intact cemetery in the city, it (possibly?) once served as dueling grounds, and it was a mass burial site for Yellow Fever victims.
+Colonial Park is the oldest intact cemetery in the city, it’s rumored to have once served as dueling grounds, and it was a mass burial site for Yellow Fever victims.

 Historic marker denoting the Great Yellow Fever Epidemic of 1820